-For some people, replacing a wiper blade only happens when theirs is beyond usable, either through wear and tear (and is falling apart or not clearing the weather properly), or because it’s noisy.
-I can’t live with a noisy wiper – even if it’s still clearing the rain properly, I’ll replace it.
+For some people, replacing a wiper blade only happens when theirs are beyond usable.
+Either through wear and tear (and falling apart or not clearing the weather properly) or because it’s noisy.
+I can’t live with noisy wipers.
+Even if it’s still clearing the rain properly, I’ll replace it.

-Wiper blades breakdown as a result of a combination of factors – harsh weather, ozone, road grime, salt … they all have their effect, and wiper blade manufacturers will ‘advise’ you to replace them every 6 months.
+Wiper blades breakdown as a result of a combination of factors – harsh weather, ozone, road grime, and salt.
+They all have their effect, and wiper blade manufacturers will ‘advise’ you to replace them every 6 months.

 If your wiper is working fine, leave it where it is.
-A minor word of caution … if you do notice any signs of wear, no matter how small, you should think about replacement.
+However, if you do notice any signs of wear, no matter how small, you should think about replacement.
 The last thing you need is to be stuck in a downpour with a faulty wiper, or worse still, a missing wiper that will scratch your windshield.